dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 Distributing a Mac Catalyst app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

 To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.
 A distribution provisioning profile contains an App ID and a distribution certificate.
 You'll need to create a distribution certificate to identify yourself or your organization, if you don't already have one.
-In addition, you'll need to create a Mac installer certificate to sign your app's Installer Package for submission to the Mac App Store.
+In addition, you'll need to create a Mac installer certificate to sign your app's installer package for submission to the Mac App Store.

 The process for provisioning a Mac Catalyst app for App Store distribution is as follows: